scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 These attacks are only successful if the adversary is located within the same ISD and upstream relative to the victim AS.
 It is not possible to attract traffic away from the core as traffic travels upstream towards the core.
 Furthermore, the attack may either be discovered downstream (e.g., by seeing large numbers of paths becoming available), or during path registrations.
 After detection, non-core ASes will be able to identify paths traversing the adversary AS and avoid these paths.

+Even if an adversary succeeds in misusing a peering link as described above, SCION is able to mitigate this kind of attack.
+Each AS includes an egress interface as well as specific “next hop” information to the PCB before disseminating it further downstream.
+If a malicious entity tries to misuse a stolen PCB by adding it to its own segments, verification will fail upstream as the egress interface mismatches.
+Therefore, the peering link can only be used by the intended AS.

+### Manipulation of the Path-Selection Process {#manipulate-selection}

+Endpoint path control is one of the main benefits of SCION compared to the current Internet as SCION endpoints can select inter-domain forwarding paths for each packet.
+However, with the benefits of path selection comes the risk of endpoints selecting non-optimal paths.
+This section discusses some mechanisms with which an adversary can attempt to trick endpoints downstream (in the direction of beaconing) into choosing non-optimal paths.
+The goal of such attacks is to make paths that are controlled by the adversary more attractive than other available paths.

+In SCION, overall path selection is the result of three steps.
+Firstly, each AS selects which PCBs are further forwarded to its neighbors.
+Secondly, each AS chooses the paths it wants to register at the local Control Service (as up segments) and at the core Control Service (as down segments).
+Thirdly, the endpoint performs path selection among all available paths resulting from a path lookup process.

+These attacks are only successful if the adversary is located within the same ISD and upstream relative to the victim AS.
+It is not possible to attract traffic away from the core as traffic travels upstream towards the core.
+Furthermore, the attack may either be discovered downstream (e.g., by seeing large numbers of paths becoming available), or during path registrations.
+After detection, non-core ASes will be able to identify paths traversing the adversary AS and avoid these paths.

 **Announcing Large Numbers of Path Segments** <br>
 This attack is possible if the adversary controls multiple (at least two) ASes.
 The adversary can create a large number of links between the ASes under its control, which do not necessarily correspond to physical links.
 This allows the adversary to multiply the number of PCBs forwarded to its downstream neighbor ASes.
 This in turn increases the chance that one or several of these forwarded PCBs are selected by the downstream ASes.

 In general, the number of PCBs that an adversary can announce this way scales exponentially with the number of consecutive ASes the adversary controls.
 However, this also decreases their chance of being chosen by a downstream AS for PCB dissemination or by an endpoint for path construction, as these relatively long paths have to compete with other, shorter paths.
+Furthermore, both endpoints and downstream ASes can detect poorer quality paths in the data plane and switch to better paths.

+In SCION, overall path selection is the result of three steps.
+Firstly, each AS selects which PCBs are further forwarded to its neighbors.
+Secondly, each AS chooses the paths it wants to register at the local Control Service (as up segments) and at the core Control Service (as down segments).
+Thirdly, the endpoint performs path selection among all available paths resulting from a path lookup process.

+These attacks are only successful if the adversary is located within the same ISD and upstream relative to the victim AS.
+It is not possible to attract traffic away from the core as traffic travels upstream towards the core.
+Furthermore, the attack may either be discovered downstream (e.g., by seeing large numbers of paths becoming available), or during path registrations.
+After detection, non-core ASes will be able to identify paths traversing the adversary AS and avoid these paths.

+**Announcing Large Numbers of Path Segments** <br>
+This attack is possible if the adversary controls at least two ASes.
+The adversary can create a large number of links between the ASes under its control which do not necessarily correspond to physical links.
+This allows the adversary to multiply the number of PCBs forwarded to its downstream neighbor ASes and in turn increases the chance that one or several of these forwarded PCBs are selected by the downstream ASes.

+In general, the number of PCBs that an adversary can announce this way scales exponentially with the number of consecutive ASes the adversary controls.
+However, this also decreases their chance of being chosen by a downstream AS for PCB dissemination or by an endpoint for path construction as these relatively long paths have to compete with other shorter paths.
 Furthermore, both endpoints and downstream ASes can detect poorer quality paths in the data plane and switch to better paths.

 **Wormhole Attack** <br>
 A malicious AS M1 can send a PCB not only to their downstream neighbor ASes, but also out-of-band to another, non-neighbor colluding malicious AS M2.
 This creates new segments to M2 and M2's downstream neighbor ASes, simulating a link between M1 and M2 which may not correspond to an actual link in the network topology.